 Quality monitoring with speech technology

-At Telecats, we develop speech technology for contact centres.
-More and more often we get the question: “Can you also say something about the caller's "emotion"?
+As developer of speech technology for contact centres, we increasingly get the following questions: Can you also say something about the caller's emotion?
 Are our customers satisfied after the conversation or not?
 And can you indicate whether the conversation between customer and agent is going according to plan or whether someone should intervene?
-With language and speech technology, we can increasingly detect emotions in speech.
+With language and speech technology, we can detect emotions in speech.

-The basic emotions of fear, anger and happiness are similar in all cultures and therefore easily detectable with software analysis.
+The basic emotions of fear, anger and happiness are similar in all cultures and therefore detectable with software analysis.
 It is more difficult to detect things like irony and sarcasm because they are more subtle and differ from one culture to another.
-But silences in a conversation, crosstalk and raising the voice are emotion markers that we can capture very well.
+But silences in a conversation, crosstalk and raised voice are emotion markers we can capture very well.

 The use of Speech Routing provides customer contact management with real-time information about possible trends and the TOP 5 frequently asked questions.
 In addition to the standard daily, weekly and monthly reports, speech routing provides insight into the handling of customer contact by topic.
 If you want even more management information about the customer contact processes, speech analysis is the ultimate tool.
 In the case of voice analysis, telephone calls are entered into the contact centre and processed and analysed with speech technology.